-6.4.2 High Density Prices for Letters
+6.4.2 High Density and High Density Plus Prices for Letters

-All pieces mailed at high density prices must:

-- a.
-Be prepared in walk sequence according to schemes prescribed by the USPS (see 245.6.8 through 245.6.9 in Preparing Enhanced Carrier Route Letters). - Meet the density requirement of at least 125 pieces for each carrier route.
-Multiple pieces per delivery address can count toward this density standard.
+All pieces mailed at high density or high density plus prices must be prepared in walk sequence according to schemes prescribed by the USPS (see 245.6.8 through 245.6.9).
+Multiple pieces per delivery address can count toward both density standards.
+Specific density requirements are as follows: